Schizophreni/Schizophreni.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 👋 Hello, this is Wu Ran.
-I am currently a postdoc. in Shanghai Jiao Tong University, supervised by [prof. Chao Ma](https://vision.sjtu.edu.cn).
-Before that, I obtained my Ph.D. of computer science in Fudan University, supervised by [Prof. Hong Lu](https://faculty.fudan.edu.cn/mvl/zh_CN/index.htm).
+I am currently a postdoc. at Shanghai Jiao Tong University, supervised by [prof. Chao Ma](https://vision.sjtu.edu.cn).
+Before that, I obtained my Ph.D. of computer science at Fudan University, supervised by [Prof. Hong Lu](https://faculty.fudan.edu.cn/mvl/zh_CN/index.htm).

 🖼️ I am currently focusing on image restoration, 3D scene generation, and weather-related vision recognition.
-I am also interested in computer graphics techniqes.
+I am also interested in computer graphics techniques.
 In the future, I will build my career primarily on weather-related open-world vision problems.

-🌴 During my doctoral period, I have maintained a repository [DerainResearch](https://github.com/Schizophreni/DerainResearch), an extension to [DerainZoo](https://github.com/nnUyi/DerainZoo), to collect latest image restoration and image deraining papers.
+🌴 During my doctoral period, I have maintained a repository [DerainResearch](https://github.com/Schizophreni/DerainResearch), an extension to [DerainZoo](https://github.com/nnUyi/DerainZoo), to collect the latest image restoration and image deraining papers.
 I will keep on maintaining this repo.

 # 🔥 News
 - *2024.09.02*: &nbsp;🎉 Serve as a reviewer for IEEE TCSVT.
 - *2024.08.13*: &nbsp;🎉 Invited to be a reviewer for upcoming ICLR 2025.
 - *2024.07.04*: &nbsp;🎉 Serve as a reviewer for IEEE TMM.
-- *2024.07.16*: &nbsp;🎉🎉 One paper was accepted by ACMMM 2024 as poster.
+- *2024.07.16*: &nbsp;🎉🎉 One paper was accepted by ACM'MM 2024 as a poster.
 - *2024.06.19*: &nbsp;🎉🎉 Obtained a doctoral degree.
-- *2024.01.16*: &nbsp;🎉🎉 One paper was aceepted by ICLR 2024 as poster.
+- *2024.01.16*: &nbsp;🎉🎉 One paper was accepted by ICLR 2024 as a poster.

 # 📝 Publications